“A comfortable and colourful villa and spa resort, set on a seemingly endless stretch of Pacific beach”

 Family friendly accommodation:

 All rooms have either 1 kingsize bed or 2 double beds, plus a built-in sofabed.
 Beachfront Villas and Deluxe Beachfront Villas have 2 sofabeds, plus space for an additional rollaway bed if required.
-Some of the Deluxe Beachfront Villas have separate living rooms and bedrooms - good for parents who want some privacy!

 - 2 baby cots (available on request)